EpiLink/EpiLink/docs/Rulebooks.md

 These are perfectly normal rules, except that they will "remember" their output for a certain period of time and, if called again for the same user, they will give back that remembered output instead of running the rule again.

-Rules are cached on a user-level, because a rule is expected to have consistent results if called for the same person twice in a row.
+?> Rules are cached on a user-level, because a rule is expected to have consistent results if called for the same person twice in a row.
+For example, different values would be cached for the rule MyRule for a user Mike and another user Jack.

 #### Time durations